mmistakes/jekyll-theme-hpstr/theme-setup.md

 ### Adding Posts and Pages

 There are two main content layouts: `post.html` (for posts) and `page.html` (for pages).
 Both have support for large **feature images** that span the full-width of the screen, and both are meant for text heavy blog posts (or articles).

+There are two rake tasks that can be used to create a new post or page with all YAML Front Matter.
+Using either `rake new_post` or `rake new_page` will prompt you for a title and tags to classify them.
+Example below:

+{% highlight %}
+rake new_post

+Enter a title for your post: My Awesome Post
+Enter tags to classify your post (comma separated): web development, code Creating new post: _posts/2014-02-10-my-awesome-post.md
+{% endhighlight %}

+There are a few configuration variables that can be changed in `Rakefile.rb`.
+By default posts and pages will be created in MarkDown using the `.md` extension.

 #### Feature Images